 Dataform Support

-Querylab.io natively supports Google Cloud Dataform SQLX templates.
-Write and test Dataform models directly in the editor with completions, diagnostics, and mapping management — no Dataform CLI required.
+Querylab.io supports Google Cloud Dataform SQLX templates.
+Write and test Dataform models in the editor with completions, diagnostics, and mapping management.
+No Dataform CLI required.

 Getting Started

-Dataform mode activates automatically when Querylab.io detects SQLX patterns in your SQL:
+Dataform mode activates when Querylab.io detects SQLX patterns:

 ${ ... }template expressionsconfig { ... }blocksjs { ... }blockspre_operations { ... }orpost_operations { ... }blocks

-Paste any Dataform SQLX into the editor and the Dataform panel appears automatically.
+Paste any Dataform SQLX into the editor and the Dataform panel appears.

 Enable/Disable